 They say travel makes you appreciate your home the best.
-You come back home with new eyes and see your own space in a new light.
-You come back to the comfort of things known to you.
-You enjoy the carefree company of people who are a part of your life.
+You come back with new eyes and see your own space in a new light.
+Come back to the comfort of things known to you.
+Enjoy the carefree company of people who are a part of your life.
 You come back to the space that is your own little corner of the world.

-Some of the things that I miss when I am away from home:
+Some of the things that I miss when I am away:

 Meri Wali Chai